iampavangandhi/TheNodeCourse/01 Javascript Advance/Day2/README.md

   myName = "Rutuja";
 }
 ```
+In JS, lifetime of variable starts when it is declared and local variables are deleted when the function is completed.
 In a web browser, global variables are deleted when you close the browser window.

 for more info about this topic view [link1](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)